 The Evolution of Arbor Sana

-Dr. Pamela Carrington (she/her), licensed psychologist and former owner and director, founded Rocky River Psychological Services, Inc.
+Dr. Pamela Carrington (she/her), licensed psychologist and former director, founded Rocky River Psychological Services, Inc.

-Throughout her tenure, Dr. Carrington specialized in providing psychoeducational assessments for children and adolescents with various neurodevelopmental and behavioral health conditions as well as assessing and treating adult attention-deficit/hyperactivity disorder (ADHD) through mindfulness-informed approaches.
-She also provided individual and couples counseling with a focus on mood and anxiety disorders.
+Throughout her tenure, Dr. Carrington specialized in providing psychoeducational assessments for children and adolescents with various neurodevelopmental and behavioral health conditions as well as assessing and treating attention-deficit hyperactivity disorder (ADHD) in adults through mindfulness-informed approaches.
+She also provided individual and relational counseling with a focus on mood and anxiety disorders.

 Ellen Severson, LISW (she/her), a clinical social worker, joined the practice as an associate therapist.

-Theresa Brixius, LPCC (she/her) and Chase Morgan-Swaney, LPCC (he/him), clinical mental health counselors, joined the practice as associate therapists.
+Theresa Brixius, LPCC-S (she/her) and Chase Morgan-Swaney, LPCC-S (he/him), clinical mental health counselors and supervisors, joined the practice as associate therapists.

-Dr. Marcos Ghali, LPCC (he/him), a clinical mental health counselor, joined the practice as an associate therapist.
+Dr. Marcos Ghali, LPCC-S (he/him), a clinical mental health counselor and supervisor, joined the practice as an associate therapist.

 Within a month of our move, however, the COVID-19 pandemic upended the world, and Rocky River Psychological Services, Inc. closed its doors to in-person appointments for several months.
 Though our typically bustling office had been temporarily silenced, the associates of Rocky River Psychological Services, Inc. continued to serve our valued clients through telehealth (i.e., phone and videoconference) from the safety of our homes.

-Gail Babcock (she/her) joined the practice as ASCW's receptionist.
+Gail Babcock (she/her) joined the practice as Arbor Sana's receptionist.

-Brenda Dillane, LPCC-S (she/her), a clinical mental health counselor and supervisor, joined the practice as an associate therapist and training supervisor.
+Brenda Dillane, LPCC-S (she/her), a clinical mental health counselor and supervisor, joined the practice as an associate therapist.

-On July 1, 2022, Theresa assumed owner- and directorship of the practice.
-Along with the change in leadership, we announced to our stakeholders - our clients, referring partners, the community, etc. - that we had arrived at a new name that encapsulated our mission, our vision, as well as our logo: Rocky River Psychological Services, Inc. became Arbor Sana Counseling & Wellness, Inc. (ASCW).
-The name in Latin, pronounced 'arb-er saw-nuh', means "healing tree" or "healthy tree," which we believed aligned well with who we are and what we do.
+On July 1, 2022, Theresa assumed ownership of the practice and ascended to the directorship.
+Along with the change in leadership, we announced to our allies - our clients, referring partners, the community, etc. - that we had arrived at a new name that encapsulated our mission, our vision, as well as our logo: Rocky River Psychological Services, Inc. became Arbor Sana Counseling & Wellness, Inc. The name in Latin, pronounced 'arb-er saw-nuh', means "healing tree" or "healthy tree," which we believed aligned well with who we are and what we do.

 Victoria (Tori) Frazier, LPC (she/her), a clinical mental health counselor, joined the practice as an associate therapist.